hpc/charliecloud/README.rst

 Copyright and license
 ---------------------

-Charliecloud is copyright © 2014–2023 Triad National Security, LLC and others.
+Charliecloud is copyright © Charliecloud a Series of LF Projects, LLC and others.

-This software was produced under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
+This software was produced in part under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.

 This is open source software (LA-CC 14-096); you can redistribute it and/or modify it under the terms of the Apache License, Version 2.0.
 A copy is